Dr Su Yin (‘Esther’) Lim

-And like many of her peers Esther believes the biggest challenge for cancer medicine is that there’s so much research and work to be done and never enough funding to support it in the way it deserves.
-The quality of research and calibre of researchers in Australia makes it especially tough and competitive for those seeking vital breakthroughs.
+Esther believes that the biggest challenge for cancer medicine is that there’s so much research and work to be done, and never enough funding to support it in the way that it deserves.

-“That’s why the Cure Cancer Australia grants are so important; they foster the progress of understanding a very difficult disease and the discovery of new treatments.”
+“That’s why the Cure Cancer Australia grants are so important; they foster the progress of understanding a very difficult disease and the discovery of new treatments,” she says.